Optimizing Google Shopping campaigns can be tricky if you’ve never done it before.

 - Location: Especially US-based ecommerce stores should review performance per state and make adjustments every quarter

-One of my personal pet peeves is how hard it is to tag product groups natively in AdWords.
+One of my personal pet peeves is how hard it is to tag product groups natively in Google Ads.
 I would love to be able to create labels for products that are high sellers so I can keep track of them.

-Google Shopping ads are much more price-sensitive than regular AdWords text ads.
+Google Shopping ads are much more price-sensitive than regular Google Ads text ads.
 So, if your competitor is having a sale or have lowered their prices, then what used to be a best-selling product on Shopping might go away.

 If you use automated bidding, you might not even notice a specific product has stopped converting and received a much lower bid, which can be hard to recover from.